India's SBI may look to cut Yes Bank stake once lock-in ends -sources

 "The percentage of equity dilution that the bank intends to do will have to be placed before the RBI (Reserve Bank of India) in due course."

-SBI held a 26.14% stake in Yes Bank as of December 31, stock exchange data showed, and is the largest single shareholder in the rescued lender.
+SBI, which initially acquired 49% of Yes Bank, now holds a 26.14% stake as of Dec.
+31, stock exchange data showed.
+SBI is still the largest single shareholder in the rescued lender.

+SBI cannot reduce its holding below 26% before completion of three years from the date of infusion of the capital, as per the reconstruction plan.

+SBI, along with other lenders such as ICICI Bank ICBK.NS, Axis Bank AXBK.NS, IDFC FIRST Bank IDFB.NS, Kotak Mahindra Bank KTKM.NS, Housing Development Finance Corp HDFC.NS had stepped in to rescue Yes Bank in March 2020, after the Reserve Bank of India superseded the bank's board.

 ((Siddhi.Nayak@thomsonreuters.com; +91 22 6921 7848;))